IMQS/onboard-javascript-external/README.md

 # Onboarding project for JavaScript

-This is a JavaScript project for all new developers to complete before venturing into our web frontend codebase.
+This is a JavaScript project for candidates to complete as part of an assessment.

-Once you complete this project, and have been through code review, you will have a much better understanding of JavaScript and it's superset, TypeScript, that we use for development.

 ## Technologies you will encounter

 1. HTML
 1. CSS